Usage

 By default, no printers are run.

-To run selected printers, use --print printer1,printer2
+To run selected printers, use --print printer1,printer2.
+For example:

 slither file.sol --print inheritance-graph

-lists available printers.
+--list-printers lists available printers.

 Path filtering

-.
+--filter-paths path1 will exclude all the results that are only related to path1.
 The path specified can be a path directory or a filename.
 Direct string comparison and Python regular expression are used.

 Examples: